Taylor Walls Player Props: Rays vs. Red Sox

-On Friday, Taylor Walls (.297 on-base percentage in past 10 games, 52 points below season-long percentage) and the Tampa Bay Rays play the Boston Red Sox, whose starting pitcher will be Garrett Whitlock.
-First pitch is at 7:10 PM ET.
+On Saturday, Taylor Walls (batting .133 in his past 10 games) and the Tampa Bay Rays play the Boston Red Sox, whose starting pitcher will be Garrett Whitlock.
+First pitch is at 1:10 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Cubs.
+In his last game he had a hitless performance (0-for-2) against the Cubs.

 Taylor Walls Game Info & Props vs. the Red Sox